 G21 CEO Elaine Carbines conveyed her Board of Directors’ concerns about plans to relocate the ATO office from Geelong to Treasurer the Hon Josh Frydenberg by letter.

-Ms Carbines said the proposed relocation of at least 160 ATO jobs from the Geelong region to Melbourne in mid 2021 was “illogical, especially in the current environment”.
+Ms Carbines said the proposed relocation of over 120 ATO jobs from the Geelong region to Melbourne in mid 2021 was “illogical, especially in the current environment”.

-“The Geelong Australian Taxation Office has long been one of our vital local public sector employers and is currently employing 161 members of our community,” Ms Carbines said.
+“The Geelong Australian Taxation Office has long been one of our vital local public sector employers and is currently employing over 120 members of our community,” Ms Carbines said.